rajington/windowsapp/README.md

 * Better error handling when passing wrong stuff into API functions
 * Add Spaces support
 * Make `focusWindow[Direction]()` take into account other screens (and maybe Spaces)?
+* Auto-Reload should take into account other language-based primary config files `~/.windowsapp.*`

 ## License